jitsi-contrib/prosody-plugins/access_token/README.md

 # Access Token

-This plugin provides a token that proves its owner is a participant in the `Jitsi` meeting room.
+This plugin provides a token that proves its owner is a participant of an ongoing `Jitsi` meeting.

 Let's say you have an API service and you want to allow the user to send requests if they are an active user of a meeting.
 In this case, you may use this